rkcosmos/deepcut/README.md

 A Thai word tokenization library using Deep Neural Network.

-## What's new on version 0.5.1.0
+## What's new?

+* v0.5.2.0: Better weight matrix
-Faster tokenization by code refactorization from our new contributor: Titipat Achakulvisut
+* v0.5.1.0: Faster tokenization by code refactorization from our new contributor: Titipat Achakulvisut

 ## Performance